 Using the Non-critical checkbox, you can view segments with errors that do not preclude segment confirmation.
-These are errors for which the command Activate error warnings has been selected in the quality control settings of the project.
+These are errors for which the option Notify me about errors has been selected in the quality control settings of the project.

-If you ignored some errors by checking the Ignore box on the QA Check tab next to warnings, you can find segments with such errors with help of the Ignored filter.
+If some errors were ignored by checking the Ignore box on the QA Check tab, you can find segments with such errors by using the Ignored filter.
 Please note that this filter is available only to the users who have been assigned a task for this document.

 Also, keep in mind that filters for segments with errors ignore errors that have been disabled in the quality assurance settings for the project (these are errors, for which the Ignore errors action is selected).

 For more information on handling errors, see Quality Assurance.